 Intramedullary Rodding Surgery

-Somatic cell therapy such as bone marrow transplantation plays no role at the present time in the management of OI.
+Stem cell therapies are being investigated in laboratory and animal studies.
+However somatic cell therapy such as bone marrow transplantation plays no role at the present time in the management of OI.
+Other treatments, including growth hormone and gene therapies have also been researched.

 Osteogenesis Imperfecta and Bone Fragility in 2024